davydqq/davydqq/README.md

 - 🌱 I’m currently learning **Swift UI** and **IOS Development**

-- 👨‍💻 All of my projects are available at [https://github.com/davydqq](https://github.com/davydqq)
+- 👨‍💻 All of my projects are available at this github

 - 💪 My main stack **.NET and Angular**.